How To Communicate When You’re Divorcing a Covert Narcissist

 As frustrating as your CN spouse’s behavior may be, try to remember that he or she is doing the best they can.
 The divorce is traumatic and they’re having a hard time managing their fear, sadness, and loss.
 You probably are too!
 If you can understand that you and your ex have something in common, it will be easier for you to stay calm and communicate effectively.

 Are you dealing with a covert narcissist in your divorce?
 Before their “undercover” self-centered derails the process, learn how to protect yourself by formulating a clear legal strategy.
 We can help.
-To get answers to all your questions about divorcing your narcissist ex, including parenting time and parental alienation concerns, please contact us to schedule your free attorney consultation.
+To get answers to all your questions about divorcing your narcissist ex, including parenting time and parental alienation concerns, please contact us to schedule your initial attorney consultation.
 Take the first step towards securing your future.
 Call us today: 888-888-0919.